What Is An Externship?

-If you plan to do an externship for no units you are free to apply for an externship independently from the Externship Department.
-If you plan to receive units for the externship then you must apply for pre-approved off campus externships in government agencies, judicial chambers and public interest law firms through the Externship Department.
+If you plan to do an externship for no units you are free to apply for an externship independently from the Field Placements Department.
+If you plan to receive units for the externship then you must apply for pre-approved off campus externships in government agencies, judicial chambers and public interest law firms through the Field Placements Department.
 Enrollment may be prohibited for those students failing to follow application procedures or obtain advance approval.

 How do I get enrolled and receive credit for my externship units?

-Once you have filed a timely application and resume and have accepted an offer, go to the Externship Department web site (click on the “New Applicant Forms” tab) and download a “Contact Sheet” for your placement.
-When you file a completed “Contact Sheet” with the Externship Department Administrative Assistant, she will assist you to get enrolled.
-The Externship Department is the only office that can provide you with your CRN for enrollment.
+Once you have filed a timely application and resume and have accepted an offer, go to the Field Placements Department website and download a “Contact Sheet” for your placement.
+When you file a completed “Contact Sheet” with the Field Placements Department Administrative Assistant, she will assist you to get enrolled.
+The Field Placements Department is the only office that can provide you with your CRN for enrollment.
 You must also complete the other course requirements which include attending mandatory meetings, completing required hours, preparing and submitting activity journals, reflection assignments, time sheets, and preparing and submitting required evaluations.
-All required documents must be submitted in a timely fashion in the appropriate drop boxes TWEN page for the Off-Campus Externship Course.
-Off-campus externships are graded “pass" or "fail."
+All required documents must be submitted in a timely fashion in the appropriate drop boxes on the TWEN page for the Off-Campus Field Placements Course.
+Off-campus field placements are graded “pass" or "fail."

 Can I satisfy my public interest graduation requirement with an externship?

 Yes.
-Students completing at least two units in an approved public interest externship automatically complete the public interest graduation requirement at the same time.
+Students completing at least two units in an approved public interest field placement automatically complete the public interest graduation requirement at the same time.

 What if a proposed externship conflicts with required second year classes?

-You may not enroll in an externship if it conflicts with required second year courses such as Evidence or Ethical Lawyering.
-Second year students are counseled against accepting an externship in the fall semester of the second year if the externship conflicts with any required curriculum.
-Students will receive no priority in registration if proposed externships conflict with required curriculum.
+You may not enroll in an field placement if it conflicts with required second year courses such as Evidence or Ethical Lawyering.
+Second year students are counseled against accepting a field placement in the fall semester of the second year if the field placements conflicts with any required curriculum.
+Students will receive no priority in registration if proposed field placements conflict with required curriculum.